Sound and Technology

 All are welcome!

 Eamonn Bell is Assistant Professor at the Department of Computer Science, Durham University.
 Most generally, his research examines the history of digital technology in relation to contemporary musical production, consumption, criticism, and analysis.
 He holds a doctoral degree in music theory from Columbia University (2019) and a bachelor’s degree in music and mathematics from TCD (2013).
-His current project, a media history of the audio CD format, is funded by the Irish Research Council under the Government of Ireland Postdoctoral Fellowship program.

 Brian A. Miller earned his Ph.D. in music theory from Yale University in 2020, where he has also served as a lecturer.
 His research focuses on the role of computation in both the intellectual history and current practice of music theory, particularly in relation to the work of music theorist Leonard Meyer and his influential theory of musical style.
 His work on computer improvisation and the stylistic modeling of jazz recently appeared in Music Theory Online.
 He previously completed a B.S. in Computer Engineering and an M.M. in Music Theory from the University of Kansas.